Advance payments are usually to ensure that the candidate has the funds on hand to get materials and pay their staff.

 Why You Should Ask for An Advance Payment

 A large project undertaken by smaller companies will need an advance payment, to ensure the completion of work in an efficient time frame.
-It is always a good practice to include that you need an advance payment onto your quotation.
-If the company who has issued the request for quotation is not willing to supply an advance payment, then they will not consider you to start with.
+It is always a good practice to include that you need an advance payment on your quotation.
+If the company that has issued the request for quotation is not willing to supply an advance payment, then they will not consider you to start with.

 You need to have on hand a detailed listing of all the materials you need to complete the project.
-You will already have a pricing structure which you used to quote on the work.
+You will already have a pricing structure that you used to quote on the work.
 Now would be the best time to see if you can improve those prices from your suppliers since you have the order in hand.

 The order is always an excellent bargaining chip.

 Purchase all the materials before you begin the project.
 You have the money to do so.
-There is nothing worse than completing part of the job and then having a shortage of material.
+There is nothing worse than completing part of the job and then having a shortage of materials.
 Remember they won’t pay you until completion, so the quicker and more efficiently you get that done, the better.